Alex Gordon hits MLB’s record-setting 5,694th home run of season

-Kansas City's Alex Gordon hit Major League Baseball's record 5,694th home run of 2017 on Tuesday night, breaking a season record set in 2000 at the height of the Steroids Era.
+Kansas City's Alex Gordon broke Major League Baseball's season home run record with 12 days to spare, hitting the 5,694th long ball of 2017 on Tuesday night.

-Gordon's home run off Toronto's Ryan Tepera, which cut the Royals' deficit to 5-2, was his eighth this season and the 159th of his 11-year big league career.
+Gordon's home run off Toronto's Ryan Tepera broke a mark set in 2000 at the height of the Steroids Era.
+The drive, which drove in the last run in the Royals' 5-2 loss, was his eighth this season and the 159th of his 11-year big league career.

+"A pretty cool thing to be a part of," Gordon said.
+"I didn't hit many this year, but I guess I made one count."

-It was the 17th of the night and came just after Detroit's Alex Presley tied the record when he connected at home against Oakland's Daniel Gossett.
+It was the 17th home run of the night in the major leagues and came just after Detroit's Alex Presley tied the record when he connected at home against Oakland's Daniel Gossett.

+Gordon said he heard talk of the record on a clubhouse television after Toronto's Darwin Barney homered in the sixth.

+"I was kind of aware that we were getting close to it," he said.
+"After I walked back to the dugout.
+I kind of forgot about it."

 There were 5,610 homers last year, an average of 2.31 per game, and this year's average of 2.53 entering Tuesday's action projects to 6,139.
 That would be up 47 per cent from 4,186 in 2014.